Notes on the Geography of Australia: Uluru/Ayers Rock

-In these publications Harney relates much of what he was told.
-The problem is that other experts have cast suspicion on Harney's work.
-T.G.H.
-Strehlow (1908-1978), a linguistics professor whose parents were Lutheran missionaries in the Outback and who grew up with an Aboriginal language, wrote in the 1960s that public interest in Aboriginal mythology was "likely to lead to the wholesale production of worthless mythological accounts written by the uninformed for the ignorant.
+All seems settled until you bump into T.G.H.
+Strehlow (1908-1978), a linguistics professor.
+Strehlow's parents were Lutheran missionaries in the Outback, and their son grew up with an Aboriginal language as his mother tongue.
+Later, in the 1960s, he would write that public interest in Aboriginal mythology was "likely to lead to the wholesale production of worthless mythological accounts written by the uninformed for the ignorant.
 For one of the most frustrating characteristics of Aboriginal religion is the veil of deep secrecy behind which the most important parts of the sacred beliefs and ritual have always been hidden to guard them from uninitiated persons and from strangers.
-The few trusted white 'outsiders' who have been granted glimpses of this sacred world have invariably been put under a solemn obligation to divulge only a minimal amount of their religious information.
+The few trusted white 'outsiders' who have been granted glimpses of this sacred world have invariably been put under a solemn obligation to divulge only a minimal amount of their religious information."

 Strehlow continues: "Ultra-inquisitive intruders are commonly fobbed off with untrue stories.. as can be readily seen in the large amount of fictitious rubbish that is already being retailed by tourist guides (and others) to an unsuspecting and gullible public."